-Twelve untitled pieces in "Anxious Men" rely on the same basic moift; a rectangular head atop a spindly neck, round eyes bugging out, a gash mouth indistinguishably frozen between smile and grimace.
-They are not the polished intellectuals of his "The New Negro Escapist Social and Athletic Club" photographs or the graceful movers of his video "The New Black Yoga"; they are vulnerable men on the verge of a breakdown - messy, cartoonish, stressed out, houtalized.
+Twelve untitled pieces in "Anxious Men" rely on the same basic motif: a rectangular head atop a spindly neck, round eyes bugging out, a gash mouth indistinguishably frozen between smile and grimace.
+They are not the polished intellectuals of his "The New Negro Escapis: Social and Athletic Club" photographs or the graceful movers of his video "The New Black Yoga"; they are vulnerable men on the verge of a breakdown - messy, cartoonish, stressed out, brutalized.

 The exhibition "Archibald Motley: Jazz Age Modernist" at the Whitney Museum of American Art offers one lens through which we might view "Anxious Men."
 Motley's early career portraits - like that of his paternal grandmother, from 1922 - sought to reflect the interiority of his subjects as a challenge to stereotypic depictions of black life.
-Motley wrote, "I sincerely hope that with the progress the Negro has made, he is deserving to be represented in his true perspective, with dignity, honesty, integrity, intelligence and understanding," This earnest stance was contradicted later in Motley's own work, but Mr. Johnson's anxiety can be read, at its essence, as a failure of this time tory of painting, particularly the black monochrome, which is even more explicitly referenced in his earlier "Cosmic Slop" series, also made of black soap and wax.
-"Alberto Burri: The Trauma of Painting," on view at the Guggenheim, contains several examples of that Italian artist's tar paintings, like "Nero Contrame" (1950), in which an underpainting lies below the visible surface.
+Motley wrote, "I sincerely hope that with the progress the Negro has made, he is deserving to be represented in his true perspective, with dignity, honesty, integrity, intelligence and understanding," This earnest stance was contradicted later in Motley's own work, but Mr. Johnson's anxiety can be read, at its essence, as a failure of this time to ever arrive in popular American culture.
+Mr. Johnson smears and scratches his mixture of black soap and wax, allowing it mixture of black soap and wax, allowing it to cake, clump and splatter.
+Against the backdrop of sterile, white tiles, it is sometimes hard to look at, like something has been exposed and not meant to be seen.

+At the same time, his treatment of these materials is deeply engaged with the history of painting, particularly the black monochrome, which is even more explicitly referenced in his earlier "Cosmic Slop" series, also made of black soap and wax.
+"Alberto Burri: The Trauma of Painting," on view at the Guggenheim, contains several examples of that Italian artist's tar painings, like "Nero Contrame" (1950), in which an underpainting lies below the visible surface.
 The color black becomes a study in nuance: what could appear flat is rich, textural and layered, not simply an act of negation or an absence.